... humming machinery is fine, amplifiers not so much ...

 RegBiasCct RegBiasAssy RegBiasConn

 My Nan cautioned "Idle hands are the Devil's playground."
 So, with my volunteer day jobs of SEAcoast Technical Director and DAV Volunteer Driver up the CoViD-19 spout, I needed some occupational therapy.
 Hence, fully regulated bias supply.
 Send me your address and I'll send you two 1N5622B DO-35 68V Zener Diodes.
-[AudioAmp sells an AB-Q version with DC bias built in which precludes building this board.]
+[AudioAmp sells an AB-Q version with DC bias built in which precludes building this board, but alas, NOT for the M-125.]

 This regulated bias circuit could be used to replace of D1, C17 & C18 on the driver board. -67v would connect to the -ve end of C18 and VR1 & VR2